rjmccall/swift-evolution/visions/accessors.md

 `get` typically requires the value type to be copyable. `set` does not by itself, but it does require copies for modification accesses (which are very common) if it's the only available way to mutate the storage.
 Even when copying is possible, performing an unnecessary copy imposes significant performance burdens that are sometimes unacceptable.

 `borrow` and `mutate` are very efficient for the cases they support, but they cannot generalize over all possible implementations, including cases as simple as mutable class properties.
-Even in fully concrete situations, there are good uses for finalization, like what `Dictionary.subscript` does in its `modify`.
+Even in fully concrete situations, there are good uses for finalization, like what `Dictionary.subscript` does in its `yield inout`.

-`read` and `modify` require the use of coroutines, which add significant performance overhead and limit how clients can use the value (by both restricting the access scope the value is available for and forcing clients to dynamically finalize the access).
+`yield` and `yield inout` require the use of coroutines, which add significant performance overhead and limit how clients can use the value (by both restricting the access scope the value is available for and forcing clients to dynamically finalize the access).

 ### Some combinations are useless

-There is no reason to explicitly define both `borrow` and `read`.
-If `borrow` is possible to implement, you don't need to also implement `read`.
+There is no reason to explicitly define both `borrow` and `yield`.
+If `borrow` is possible to implement, you don't need to also implement `yield`.

-There is no reason to explicitly define both `mutate` and `modify`.
-If `mutate` is possible to implement, you don't need to also implement `modify`.
+There is no reason to explicitly define both `mutate` and `yield inout`.
+If `mutate` is possible to implement, you don't need to also implement `yield inout`.

 ### Address accessors are redundant with borrow/mutate